miciav/ExperimentsWithDocker/README.md

 - Add HUE
 - Add Oozie
 - Save data in HDFS using parquet
+- Saving daa for Hive (deep down it uses parquet)
 - Create a stream application with spark
 - Create a job application with spark
 - For a more complete experience I will consider to use Apache Ambari